 Recently, I reached into the pile known as my mail and pulled out a great question, “How can I restore the finish to an original, classic mid-century modern Formica top table that has some noticeable dull spots?”
 I have the answer but misplaced the letter.
 So while I don’t know your name, you know who you are and that’s all that matters.

 Dear Reader: Don Aslett, America’s #1 Cleaning Expert says to brighten dull or scratched laminate, rub it down with Jubilee Kitchen Wax (a venerable product, still available online) or a good paste car wax, Meguiar’s Gold Class Carnauba.
 Just follow the instructions on the package.
 By the way, Jubilee Kitchen Wax is for use on almost anything: cars, boats, bikes, countertops, skis, your glasses, but don’t apply it to floors.
 It’s too slick.
-As I recall you are very fond of your table, so if you don’t already have one of the recommended products, a $10 investment might be worth the price.
+As I recall you are very fond of your table, so if you don’t already have one of the recommended products.

 Dear Mary: I have a silverfish problem in my home.
 Nothing I have tried works.
 Please help.
 Helene